 If you are using a stand mixer though, keep in mind that after the dough is combined, mix the add ins with a spoon and not the mixer.
 It’s also important to let the dough chill for a few minutes (5-15) before baking.
 Otherwise, the cookie dough will be too warm and will spread too much – resulting in crisp cookies instead of the delicious soft cookies Subway is famous for.

 This recipe was pulled together from a few people, but the base recipe was following this recipe from AllRecipes.
-Based on comments/reviews and a few other recipes, this recipe was born and perfected.
+Based on tweak recommendations from comments and reviews, as well as few other recipes, this recipe was trialed and perfected.

 The dough base for these White Chocolate Macadamia Nut Cookies is a super versatile starting point for cookie dough.
 It’s a great “add in what you have on hand” kind of recipe.
 If you’re craving a delicious cookie but don’t want to spend 8 million dollars on Macadamia Nuts, you can customize this to your hearts desires.